yanwarrior/grain/README.md

 # Grain
-Welcome to Gramedia Inventory Manager API.
-This app implement to managing inventory for office.
+Welcome to Grain Inventory Manager API.
+This API can help you to manage your office inventory.

 ## Preparing
-In this app need some packages as a Django dependencies.
-Type the following command:
+Since this API is built using Python and Django Rest, you need packages that can be installed directly with:
 ```
 $ pip install -r requirements.txt
 $ python manage.py migrate
 ```

 ## Test
-You can very easy to test this app with the following command:
+You can do a test by just typing the command:

 ```
 $ python manage.py test
 ```

 ## Load Initial Data
-For sample data, you can loaded initial data with the following command:
+For sampling the initial data (rather than entering one by one from the database), you only need to run:
 ```
 $ python manage.py loaddata company.yaml
 $ python manage.py loaddata division.yaml